Dear reader of ADxS.org, please excuse the disruption.

 Experiences of violence by the mother during pregnancy103 or maltreatment in early childhood104 cause increased methylation of promoter regions of the gene for glucocorticoid receptors (GR) and thus a reduced GR density in the hippocampus.105 The hippocampus is responsible for storing information in long-term memory and inhibiting the HPA axis.

-One study found no correlation between methylation of the GR gene and the cortisol stress response in trauma, schizophrenia or bipolar patients.106
+One study found no correlation between methylation of the GR gene and the cortisol stress response in trauma, schizophrenia or bipolar persons with ADHD.106

-Similarly, a disruption of the regulation of the chaperones of the glucocorticoid receptor, e.g. via FKBP5, can impair the activation of the GR, the translocation of the activated hormone-receptor complex into the cell nucleus, the transcription of the GR and its recycling in the cell.15
+Disorder of the regulation of the chaperones of the glucocorticoid receptor, e.g. via FKBP5, can also impair the activation of the GR, the translocation of the activated hormone-receptor complex into the cell nucleus, the transcription of the GR and its recycling in the cell.15

 Blockade of MR in the hippocampus by intracerebroventricular administration (but not by administration into the blood) of an MR antagonist increases basal cortisol levels within 60 minutes as well as the cortisol response to acute stressors and maintains it for a longer period of time.
 Intracerebroventricular administration of GR antagonists slightly reduced the cortisol stress response, but did not shorten it.107 In the CA1 area of the hippocampus, MR regulate the maintenance of excitability, while GR suppress excitability.
 Blockade of MR increases basal cortisol levels and the cortisol response of the HPA axis to acute stressors.108 MR also regulate salt appetite.